evaingith/MaritimeBlue/README.md

 You should then see that the keystone-server is now running and listening on port 3000

+Your application can be accessed at /{PROJECT_ROOT} (default: "/MaritimeBlue")

+Admin view & controls can be accessed directly at /admin

 ### Deployment

 In order to deploy the application in a production like environment you'll first want to make sure you've defined all of the following variables in the index.js: